michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 Daily life now has an undercurrent of low-grade stress, frustration, and, rarely but nevertheless, humiliation.

 I can't take little things for granted anymore.
-Diminutive things, like grabbing a straw from the bartray at the other side of a busy coffee shop without bumping into chairs or short people, have become accomplishments.
+Diminutive things, like grabbing a straw from the bar tray at the other side of a busy coffee shop without bumping into chairs or short people, have become accomplishments.

 {{< figure
     src="/images/stuck.jpeg"